Radical new BMC Timemachine launched, including integrated bottles and storage box - Cycling Weekly

 The integrated cockpit system (ICS) first seen on the BMC Roadmachine has been adapted with a wider and thinner stem that BMC claims offers increased vertical compliance and greater lateral stiffness.
 There is also a specially designed ICS aero bar that blends into to the stem and is available in three widths (400, 420, 440mm).

-This two piece aero cockpit design has the potential to offer greater flexibility to customers than the all in one bars and stems increasingly seen on aerobikes as it allows riders greater flexibility to chose the stem length and bar width they desire.
+This two piece aero cockpit design has the potential to offer greater flexibility to customers than the all in one bars and stems increasingly seen on aero bikes as it allows riders greater flexibility to chose the stem length and bar width they desire.

 Functionality and practicality are important too.
 Split spacers mean you can adjust the stack of the stem, without disconnecting the hydraulic lines from the brakes.
 There is also a recess in the top tube for accommodating additional cable length.
 This means should you wish to lower the stem or adjust your stem length or bar width, you shouldn’t have to disconnect and re-cut cables.
 Clever.